Best Video Editing Software in 2026

 Ecosystem and integration (10%): Documented third-party integrations, plugin availability, and compatibility with adjacent tools — from cloud storage to audio production software — are assessed using vendor documentation and public integration directories.

-No hands-on testing was conducted.
+No evaluation was conducted.
 Pricing and feature data were verified against official vendor documentation in Q1 2026 and are subject to change.

 Who Should Use Video Editing Software — And Which Type